 There is something so right about the crooked star, uneven garland and millions of pine needles on the floor.
 I can so identify with the charming imperfections.

 Thursday just about did me in.
 My dad’s cousin passed away.
 He had been really close to my Grandmother and no doubt took her recent passing really hard.
 Later that afternoon I learned from my cousin in law Sweet T. that my cousin E’s dad, Uncle B., had been ill for quite some time and had finally gone to the doctor.
-He had immediately been admitted into the hospital for intense chemo treatment for a diagnosis of lymphoma.
+He had immediately been admitted to the hospital for intense chemo treatment for a diagnosis of lymphoma.
 My dear cousin, an only child, was preparing to get on a plane.
 I just wanted to cry and scream until somebody put me to bed.
 But nobody was there and so much “Christmas” still needed to be done.
 Bah Humbug!

 What do you do when your Fa La La La La walks out the door?

-In my case I put on my red shoes and ran after it by texting a few people and asking them to pray for me.
+In my case, I put on my red shoes and ran after it by texting a few people and asking them to pray for me.

 I read the response messages loud and clear.
 I was loved.